Subscribe to our mailing list

 A more in depth look at the Rohingya people can be read here.

-Certain parts of the country are not recommended to travel to by foreign governments and so Sampan Travel keeps abreast of the travel advice that comes out of the British Foreign Office and the US State Department.
+The COVID-19 pandemic followed by the military taking control of the country in February 2021, has meant that travelling to Myanmar has become more fraught.
+Even before these twin crises, certain parts of the country were not recommended to travel to by foreign governments.
+Sampan Travel keeps abreast of the travel advice that comes out of the British Foreign Office and the US State Department.

 Myanmar is a real country with real people and so accidents occur and petty crime does exist.
 But we would argue that is much less common than in other Southeast Asian countries.